uubufr/BootMgr/README.md

 # BootMgr
 Script for generate simple Grub2 configuration

-Warning: Only tested on Fedora 30 and 31!
+Warning: Only tested on Fedora 30 to 37!

 Features: